 We recommend enabling/disabling auto-resume depending on how much control you wish to exert over usage of a particular warehouse:

-- If you wish to control costs and/or user access, leave auto-resume disabled and instead manually resume the warehouse when needed.
+If you wish to control costs and/or user access, leave auto-resume disabled and instead manually resume the warehouse only when needed.

 Scaling Up vs Scaling Out¶